 Inverness – about 7 miles away

 A lovely city, nice walks round Ness Islands – a series of islands in the River Ness liked by suspension bridges, poo bins at regular intervals, you can sometimes see seals this far up the river, but usually dippers, mergansers, gulls, kingfishers.
 Have seen otters here too.
 Another walk is round the canal basin and to the Merkinch nature reserve, make a point of visiting the Clachnaharry Inn that does good food, real ale and allows dogs in the bar – beware the locals and the dog biscuit tin! - “Is it okay if I give your dog a biscuit”? – fine for one, but then everyone else tries to give a biscuit and not good for doggie waistlines! http://www.dugsnpubs.com/dogsfriendlypubs/clachnaharry-inn-inverness.
 Other dog friendly pubs are the Heathmount Hotel and The Blackfriars.
-Cafe Nero on the High Street, allows dogs in.
+Black Isle Bar and Cafe Nero on the High Street, allows dogs in.

 Reelig Forest, Moniack near Beauly Grid Ref NH558431 Lovely circular walk, Reelig Glen is a narrow, steep-sided gorge, cut by the rushing waters of the Moniack.
 The woodland is a mixture of old conifer and broadleaved trees, but its real glory is a stand of Douglas Fir trees that are well over 100 years old.
 They soar above you to a height of about 170 feet (50 metres).